Sindy: Return to Pedigree Toys and further doll makeovers

 In 40 years, nearly 100 million Sindy dolls were sold in Britain alone, and in 2003, Sindy was relaunched for her 40th birthday.
 Her figure was changed to more closely resemble the girls the doll is marketed towards.
 Denise Deane, the head of design and development at New Moons, the new Sindy manufacturer, said, "She's lost the big breasts and very long legs, and we've completely changed her face.
 She's totally unrecognisable.
 Sindy's still very popular, but she has been neglected over the last few years, and we don't think people are identifying with that look.
 She's going to look like a 15-year-old, and we've designed her to wear trainers."
 The doll was released in two versions: six-inch and full-size.

 Sindy was relaunched again in 2006, this time resembling a 12- to 14-year-old.
 Jerry Reynolds, chief executive officer of Pedigree Toys explained, "If you take the Sindy of yester-year she was between 12 and 14 years while Barbie was twenty-something.
 She got too close to Barbie in the '80s and '90s and has now effectively returned to that younger positioning."
 The doll was again released in two sizes, with the standard-size Sindy a Woolworths exclusive.
 The 2006 Sindy was aimed at three- to five-year-old girls, younger than the audience targeted by Bratz dolls, and mothers who wanted a more innocent-looking doll for their daughters than Barbie or Bratz dolls.

-Tonner Doll Company released a collection of high end dolls in 2013 the first one made for the 2013 Sindy Convention in the U.K. Tesco in 2016 announced that they will be releasing a new 18 inch sindy doll alongside new friends, various outfits and accessories.
+Tonner Doll Company released a collection of high end dolls in 2013, the first one made for the 2013 Sindy Convention in the U.K.

+Tesco in 2016 released a new 18-inch Sindy doll alongside new friends, various outfits and accessories.

+Kid Kreations released a playline in 2021 based on the classic Sindy face mould.
+There were announcements of a further relaunch in 2023 after the release of the Barbie film.